-Many wonder if it’s unethical to attempt to remove valid bad credit issues from a credit report when you are trying to buy a Home in The Woodlands Texas. we say, “Yes, it is,” and here’s why.
+Many wonder if it’s unethical to attempt to remove valid bad credit issues from a credit report when you are trying to buy a Home. we say, “Yes, it is,” and here’s why.

 Putting the credit bureaus in the position of having to prove their allegations is one of the functions of our preferred attorneys.
 If the bureaus say they have already looked into and confirmed the charge then our attorneys will appeal the decision.
 It is eventually discovered that most credit report allegations are falsely based, and at that point the negative items are removed.